**Disclaimer** This chapter contains description of extreme violence.

-At the cemetery, I placed a bouquet of five red roses on the casket, one for each for the four plus years we had been in love.
-Patrick was a tower of strength for me and stayed by my side through the entire heart-wrenching affair, along with his girlfriend.
-The only reason I had left to continue living though was to make certain that David’s murderer received the punishment he deserved.
+At the cemetery, I placed a bouquet of five red roses on the casket, one for each for the four plus years we’d been in love, and it didn’t seem as if Mr. Michael recognized me.
+Maybe he didn’t expect me to return for the funeral, since I no longer lived there, or maybe his grief was keeping him from recognizing anyone that was there.
+Patrick was a tower of strength for me, along with his girlfriend, and they stayed by my side throughout the entire heart-wrenching affair.
+In fact, other than them, the only other reason I had left to continue living beyond this nightmare was to make certain that David’s murderer received the punishment he deserved.

-When we returned to our apartment after the funeral, we discovered several messages from the police department.
-We immediately left again and went to the police station, where I finally filled out the affidavit about the night David had been brutally murdered.
-One of the officers informed me that the second suspect was also in custody and had been apprehended that same evening, not far from where the incident occurred.
+When we returned to our apartment after the funeral, we discovered several messages from the police department and immediately left again.
+This time we went to the police station, where I finally filled out the affidavit about the night David had been brutally murdered.
+One of the officers informed me that the second suspect was also in custody and had been apprehended that same evening, not far from where the incident had occurred.
 Some of our friends had already identified him in a line-up, so it wouldn’t be necessary for me to have to do that as well.

-Pat and I then went home, feeling somewhat satisfied that the wheels of justice, and in my case retribution, had definitely been set in motion.
-Even though I hadn’t been near them today, I could still see the ugly, hateful looks on the attackers’ faces, because I’d been having nightmares about them every night.
-The local newspaper reported the name of the guy who had beaten David so badly as Richard Beilec and stated he’d been a long-standing member of a neo-Nazi organization.
-The other man’s name was Harvey Waters and the article reported he had been spending the majority of his time with Beilec for the past several months.
-I guess this means hatred is contagious after all.
+The local newspaper reported the name of the guy who had beaten David so badly as Richard Bielec and stated he’d been a long-standing member of a neo-Nazi organization.
+The other man’s name was Harvey Waters and the article reported he had been spending the majority of his time with Bielec for the past several months.
+I guess it means that hatred is contagious after all.

-My friends and I had been working closely with the District Attorney’s Office to make sure they had all of the information we knew about the case, because we wanted him to put those guys away for a very long time.
-The D.A. was going to attack this case as a hate crime, because of the reported comments that were spewed, and he would paint the attack as hatred against two young men who were born different from the attackers.
+My friends and I from the gay and lesbian group had been working closely with the District Attorney’s Office to make sure they had all of the information we knew about the case, because we wanted him to put those guys away for a very long time.
+The D.A. was going to attack this case as a hate crime, because of the reported comments that were spewed, and he would paint the attack as hatred against two young men who were born with a different orientation than the attackers.

-The stack of evidence against Beilec and Waters was enormous.
-The prosecutors had motive, hatred, and one defendant had been picked up at the scene with the bloody pipe still in his hand.
-The other defendant had also been positively identified by three of our friends, so we knew we had the right suspects.
-In addition to everything else, there was the medical testimony about David’s injuries, which matched up with having been caused by the pipe, and his cause of death was a direct result of the beating.
+The stack of evidence against Bielec and Waters was enormous.
+The prosecutors had motive, their hatred, and one defendant had been picked up at the scene with the bloody pipe still in his hand, and the other defendant had also been positively identified by three of our friends.
+That left no doubt in anyone’s mind that we had the right suspects.
+In addition to everything else, there was the medical testimony about David’s injuries, which matched up with having been delivered by the pipe, and the coroner linked the cause of David’s death as a direct result of the beating.
 There was also my moment-by-moment account of that evening, which shall be forever burned into my memory, so we all felt this case was a slam-dunk for the prosecution.

-I didn’t mind that he was going to do this, because I’ve always felt the death penalty was the easy way out for violent criminals.
+I didn’t mind that the D.A. was going to do this, because I’ve always felt the death penalty was the easy way out for violent criminals.
 If you kill the criminal, then wham, it’s done and over with.
 If you put him in prison for the rest of his life, then he has every day to think about why he was there, as well as time to consider what he was missing, due to his lost freedom.
-The only thing that would be better than a life sentence would be if the perpetrator had to keep reliving the crime over and over again, through the eyes of his victim.
+The only thing that would be better than a life sentence would be if the perpetrator had to keep reliving the crime over and over again, through the eyes of his victim, like I’d once saw on a “Star Trek: Voyager” episode.

-I didn’t mind giving Waters a lesser sentence either, since he had only beaten me up.
-Sure, he was with Beilec at the time, but he hadn’t done anything to David and I’d hardly been hurt.
-The law, however, considered him an accomplice to murder; so I had no problem with that either.
+I didn’t mind giving Waters a lesser sentence either, since he’d only attacked me with his fists.
+Sure, he was there with Bielec at the time, but he hadn’t done anything to David and I’d hardly been hurt.
+The law, however, considered him an accomplice to murder so I had no problem with that either.
 I certainly wasn’t going to shed any tears for him, and if he ever got out of prison, he might be more selective when choosing his friends in the future.

 The trial started and the prosecution presented a flawless case.
 After I testified, I was allowed to join Patrick every day in the gallery and watched the rest of the proceedings with him.
 Mr. Michaels was also there, but once again no words passed between us.
 I could tell he was visibly upset when the details of the crime were presented, and I would even venture a guess that no one had informed him about these facts earlier, at least not that it would be aired in court.
 When the prosecution rested its case, the defense began its presentation.